neelabhz/LM2PCG/README.md

 Head codes:
 - RCN: reconstruct a cluster to a mesh
 - VOL: compute mesh volume and closedness
+- ARE: compute mesh surface area and closedness
 - CLR: analyze dominant color(s) for a cluster/PLY
 - BBD: bbox center vector and distance between two objects